History of nuclear weapons: First thermonuclear weapons

 The hydrogen bomb age had a profound effect on the thoughts of nuclear war in the popular and military mind.
 With only fission bombs, nuclear war was something that possibly could be limited.
 Dropped by planes and only able to destroy the most built up areas of major cities, it was possible for many to look at fission bombs as a technological extension of large-scale conventional bombing—such as the extensive firebombing of German and Japanese cities during World War II.
 Proponents brushed aside as grave exaggeration claims that such weapons could lead to worldwide death or harm.

 Even in the decades before fission weapons, there had been speculation about the possibility for human beings to end all life on the planet, either by accident or purposeful maliciousness—but technology had not provided the capacity for such action.
 The great power of hydrogen bombs made worldwide annihilation possible.

 The Castle Bravo incident itself raised a number of questions about the survivability of a nuclear war.
 Government scientists in both the U.S. and the USSR had insisted that fusion weapons, unlike fission weapons, were cleaner, as fusion reactions did not produce the dangerously radioactive by-products of fission reactions.
-While technically true, this hid a more gruesome point: the last stage of a multi-staged hydrogen bomb often used the neutrons produced by the fusion reactions to induce fissioning in a jacket of natural uranium, and provided around half of the yield of the device itself.
+While technically true, this hid a more gruesome point: the last stage of a multi-staged hydrogen bomb often used the neutrons produced by the fusion reactions to induce fissioning in a jacket of natural uranium and provided around half of the yield of the device itself.

-This fission stage made fusion weapons considerably more dirty than they were made out to be.
+This fission stage made fusion weapons considerably dirtier than they were made out to be.
 This was evident in the towering cloud of deadly fallout that followed the Bravo test.
 When the Soviet Union tested its first megaton device in 1955, the possibility of a limited nuclear war seemed even more remote in the public and political mind.
 Even cities and countries that were not direct targets would suffer fallout contamination.
 Extremely harmful fission products would disperse via normal weather patterns and embed in soil and water around the planet.

 Speculation began to run towards what fallout and dust from a full-scale nuclear exchange would do to the world as a whole, rather than just cities and countries directly involved.
 In this way, the fate of the world was now tied to the fate of the bomb-wielding superpowers.